 - Public blogging

-However, you should only start a membership site if you’re willing to jump in with both feet.
+You should only start a membership site if you’re willing to jump in with both feet.
 Your customers will expect to receive regular, valuable content.
 If you don’t deliver, they’ll ask for a refund or simply unsubscribe.
-It’s a big commitment, so consider it carefully before you decide to create one.

 Increase your revenue

 We all want to make more money, right?
-You might already be an entrepreneur who sells online courses, e-books, and other digital products, and a membership site can become another revenue stream for your business.
+You might already sell online courses, e-books and other digital products.
+A membership site can become another revenue stream for your business.

 In the stock market, investing your money all in one place puts it at risk.
-When you diversify, you can absorb losses more easily because they’re offset by the gains.
+Diversifying lets you absorb losses more easily because they’re offset by the gains.

 In entrepreneurship, a single stream of revenue could evaporate overnight.
 You hope it won’t, but you can’t depend on it indefinitely.
-However, if you diversify your revenue streams, you’re more secure financially.
+Yet, if you diversify your revenue streams, you’re more secure financially.

 You’ll build trust and loyalty

-As an entrepreneur, you depend on other people to put their cash in your pocket.
+As a knowledge entrepreneur, you depend on other people to put their cash in your pocket.
 You can’t force them to do so.
 Instead, you must earn their trust and loyalty.